Surayuth/SimpleEnsemble/README.md

 # SimpleEnsemble
-My implementation of ensemble for using in competition.
+My implementation of ensemble for using in competitions.
 Still a work in progress.